manishy20/video-chat-app/README.md

-# See working demo of the project:
+# See working demo of the project: Video-Chat-App
-Click here to see working demo: [weconnect](https://video-chat-app-mky.netlify.app/)
+Click here to see working demo: [Click here](https://video-chat-app-mky.netlify.app/)

 ## Getting Started with Create React App